-Instead, the studio professionals browse round online model shops to look for ones that match their needs and then spends some extra time modifying it to fit in with their work.
+Instead, the studio professionals browse round online model shops to look for ones that match their needs and then spend some extra time modifying it to fit in with their work.
 This saves time and money for the studio or artist and generates revenue for the original creator.

 But why are merchants of models a thing in the first place?
 As we said earlier they can be viewed from two sides.
 Both content creators but both in it for very different reasons.

 Creators vs Creators

-Our first group of creators are those we mentioned earlier, they have the time and resource to create simple to sometimes overly complex models because they want to as a hobby or they love doing it, maybe even just as a means to generate funds.
+Our first group of creators are those we mentioned earlier, they have the time and resources to create simple to sometimes overly complex models because they want to as a hobby or they love doing it, maybe even just as a means to generate funds.

 The second group consists of creators that need 3D models for their project and either wish to save time creating them from the ground up or is looking for a cheaper alternative to constructing their own.

 These can be individuals, game studios, or even VR Companies.
 They are willing and able to spend the money required to facilitate the speedy release or completion of their project.

 The middle man wins

 But in all this let’s not forget the middle man, the not so humble 3D merchant platforms of the internet, they create a place where creators get to browse through collections from the various artist for whatever models they seek or submit their works to be evaluated and or purchased at a certain prearranged cost.

 The platforms don’t have to create any models themselves but collect a fee for providing the service.
 They are the real winners here but at the end of the day both creators and platforms understand that they need each other and the industry is better for it.